dasingh92/WebScrapper/README.md

 ## What I would add to improve the web scrapper
 - This can be a useful tool in a lot of places where web scrapping may be beneficial so the generalized version would include flexibility around host address, and the endpoint being called (which is currently a hardcoded value within the system).
 - Parsing and matching with a regular expression for the whole document returned by the httpClient is currently taking a long time (roughly 2 seconds).
 I would research and look into possible ways to make the parsing quicker.
-- Make this a background service which runs at regular intervals throughout the day (configurable) and sends an email to the concerned personnel in the morning informing of previous days performance.
+- Make this a background service which runs at regular intervals throughout the day (configurable) and sends an email to the concerned personnel in the morning informing of previous days SEO performance.

 ### PS: To add more search engines simply add their URL to the `appsettings.json` file under the key `SearchEngines`.